Farmith/D2RMIM/README.md

 launch them with the "Launch" button.

 They will now login, one after the other by using hidden one-time keys which you generated while doing the "Add Account"-part.

+### Note: The one-time keys do not last forever, occasionally you will get "Could not connect to Server", in which case you need to mark the affected account(s) and press "Refresh" which sets up new one-time keys by a similar procedure to the initial setup.

 Enjoy!